emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## SlideMovies
+### Score: 12/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, but cannot be changed. ⚠️
+1. Good for both new and old content. ✔️
+1. Has 5 english and 3 non eng servers, but does not auto-switch when one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI has room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Has movies shows and anime. ✔️
+1. Site has history when you create account. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## LookMovie
 ### Score: 12/20
 1. 10 second wait to get to content. ❌